 And the biggest reason is Washington Republicans betrayed them and failed them.

-And they're hoping that an outsider that is not beholden a special interest is gonna be able to do some some pretty spectacular things and and turn the country from a country in decline into a country of prosperity.
+And they're hoping that an outsider that is not beholden to special interest is going to be able to do some pretty spectacular things and turn the country from a country in decline into a country of prosperity.

 And I hope he builds a team of rivals and gets the best and brightest governors and successful politicians that have actually done good things and showed real leadership and showed real backbone.